Telemundo: English subtitles

 Programs that include English-language captions during their original broadcast may also include them in repeat broadcasts airing outside of the network's prime time schedule after the program's original run on the network or, since 2012, as part of the network's late-night novela repeat block.
-Some programs (notably the defunct long-running erotic anthology Decisiones ("Decisions"), which the network now airs only in reruns), include English captions only for certain episodes, depending on when they were produced.
-Programs that use English captions are primarily consist of telenovelas, though a few shows outside the genre (such as the prime time court show Caso Cerrado, and dating game show 12 Corazones) are also transcribed in both languages.
+Some programs (notably the defunct long-running erotic anthology Decisiones ("Decisions"), which the network now airs only in reruns) only include English captions for certain episodes, depending on when they were produced.
+Programs that use English captions primarily consist of telenovelas, though a few shows outside the genre (such as the prime time court show Caso Cerrado, dating game show 12 Corazones, and various children’s shows featured on the former Qubo programming block like VeggieTales, Babar and Jacob Two-Two) are also transcribed in both languages.
 Availability of English subtitles is limited to the technical capacity of the local station, cable or satellite provider, or other outlet to disseminate them over the network feed.

 Since then, other networks in the United States have utilized the practice of providing closed captions in both English and Spanish.
 On January 30, 2012, Univision began airing CC3 English captions on its evening programming (primarily with its weeknight telenovelas, along with select weekend prime time series).
-Azteca also transmits English language captions on certain programs.
-And in an inverse manner, upon the launch of the now-defunct Qubo Channel on January 8, 2007, most of its programming included CC3 Spanish subtitles in addition to its native CC1 English subtitles.
+The now-defunct Azteca America also transmitted English subtitles on certain programs.
+Conversely, when Qubo spun off into a standalone 24-hour channel on January 8, 2007, the network utilized the CC3 channel to provide Spanish subtitles for certain programs with Spanish audio tracks accessible via SAP, supplementing its primary English captions on the CC1 channel.